RemeAjayi/ds-job-detective/README.md

 <!-- Add buttons here -->

 <!-- Describe your project in brief -->
 Getting your dream Data Science Job is a great motivation for developing a Data Science Roadmap.
 How do you develop a Roadmap without knowing the relevant skills and tools to Learn.
 In this project, I will explore over 800 Data Science Job postings in Canada.
-The data used has been collected from postings on Glassdoor and Indeed in early June, 2021.
+The data used was collected from postings on Glassdoor and Indeed in early June, 2021.

 # Table of contents